 Challenges of Outdoor Cultivation:

-• Security Concerns: Despite the benefits of natural camouflage, outdoor gardens may be more vulnerable to theft and detection by authorities or unwanted visitors.
+- Security Concerns: Despite the benefits of natural camouflage, outdoor gardens may be more vulnerable to theft and detection by unwanted visitors.

 As I embarked on my own journey of growing weed in Thailand, weighing the pros and cons of indoor versus outdoor cultivation was a pivotal step in determining the most suitable approach for my needs and aspirations.